 Successful applicants will be individuals with a demonstrated interest in undertaking research in important primary and secondary collections in order to produce high-quality work for both the scholarly community and the general public.

-The statement (500 words or less) should briefly summarize your educational and professional background and goals and describe the research you have done so far on the project, including readings in primary and secondary sources.
+·Research statement (500 words or less) that briefly summarizes your educational and professional background and describes the research you have done so far on the project, including readings in primary and secondary sources.
 You must also indicate how you plan to use the West Virginia and Regional History Center’s collections during your research.

-In addition to the statement and current resume or CV, please provide the names and contact information for two individuals familiar with your career accomplishments and goals.
+·Names and contact information for two professional references that are familiar with your accomplishments and goals.